hacdias/LEIC/report/README.md

 ## Fault Model

-- We don't tolerate bizantine faults.
+- We do not tolerate byzantine faults.
-- We tolerate transient faults by the server meaning that if a server crashes (silently): the client reconnects with another server instance and that when the server comes back it will recover.
+- We tolerate transient faults by the server, i.e., if a server crashes silently, the client reconnects with another server instance and when the server comes back it will recover successfully.

-- We don't tolerate all other faults not mentioned above.
+We do not tolerate all other faults not mentioned above.

 ## Solution